HubSpot/drop/docs/intro.md

 - Drops can be nested within other drops.
 - Drops can be attached to any of 12 attachment points on the target.
 - Attachment points can be tweaked for perfect alignment using custom offsets.
-- Drops look and works great with other Tether libraries (including [Select](http://github.hubspot.com/select/docs/welcome/select), [Tooltip](http://github.hubspot.com/tooltip/docs/welcome/select), and [Shepherd](http://github.hubspot.com/shepherd/docs/welcome/select)).
+- Drops look and work great with other Tether libraries, including [Select](http://github.hubspot.com/select/docs/welcome/select), [Tooltip](http://github.hubspot.com/tooltip/docs/welcome/select), and [Shepherd](http://github.hubspot.com/shepherd/docs/welcome/select).

 ### Dependencies